 Alison shares that one of the best things about the book is meeting people when out selling and promoting in places like Princeville, Kapaa, and Hanapepe art walks.

 “Personally, I’ve enjoyed selling books at the art walks because I meet the buyers,” she said.

 The couple ways response has been positive and people say things like, “That’s awesome you wrote a book.
 And with your husband!’”

-Michael Miller is also editor in chief of Adventure and Romance magazines on Kauai as well as the Big Island.
-Alison Miller works at Kapaa Elementary School and edits for the Adventure and Romance magazines.
+Michael Miller is the publisher of Adventure and Romance magazines on Kauai as well as the Big Island.
+Alison Miller, a Brown University graduate, works as a Kauai School teacher and edits for the Adventure and Romance magazines.

-Email the authors with our CONACT FORM for more information about “Fault Line.”
+Email the authors with our CONTACT FORM for more information about “Fault Line.”